camunda/camunda-docs-manual/content/reference/bpmn20/events/escalation-events.md

 {{< bpmn-symbol type="escalation-intermediate-throw-event" >}}

-When process execution arrives an escalation intermediate throw event, a named escalation is thrown.
+When process execution arrives at an escalation intermediate throw event, a named escalation is thrown.
 This escalation can be caught by an escalation boundary event or an event sub-process with an escalation start event which has the same or none escalation code.

 <div data-bpmn-diagram="../bpmn/escalation-intermediate-throw-event"></div>

-Like an error event, an escalation event is propagated to upper scopes (e.g. from sub-process or call activity) till it is caught.
+Like an error event, an escalation event is propagated to upper scopes (e.g., from sub-process or call activity) till it is caught.
 In case no boundary event or event sub-process caught the event, the execution just continues with normal flow.
 If the escalation is propagated to an upper scope via call activity then the defined output variables of the call activity are passed to the upper scope.

 ```xml
 <intermediateThrowEvent id="throwEscalation" name="order shipped">